Pretty Guardian Sailor Moon (2003 TV series): Pretty Guardian Sailor Moon: Special Act

-A sequel to the series, set four years after the defeat of Dark Kingdom, portrays the wedding of Mamoru Chiba and Usagi Tsukino.
-Before their nuptials they do battle with Mio Kuroki, who has been resurrected and claims to be the new queen of Dark Kingdom.
+A sequel to the series, set four years after the defeat of the Dark Kingdom, portrays the wedding of Mamoru Chiba and Usagi Tsukino.
+Before their wedding they do battle with Mio Kuroki, who has been resurrected and claims to be the new queen of the Dark Kingdom.
 She kidnaps Mamoru and Usagi and intends to force Mamoru to marry her.
 The Shitennou are revived, however, and help their master to defeat Mio's monster, Sword and Shield.
 Meanwhile, the Sailor Guardians, excluding Sailor Mars who is hospitalized with injuries from battling Mio while in her civilian state, use the Moon Sword provided by Queen Serenity to restore their power, enabling them to transform and defeat Mio.
 The story ends with Usagi and Mamoru's wedding, as well as Motoki and Makoto's engagement.

 Pretty Guardian Sailor Moon: Act Zero

 The last special made for the series is a prequel that leads directly to the first episode.
 Minako Aino meets Artemis and at Christmas becomes Sailor V. She must use her newfound powers to foil a stage magician/jewel thief called Q.T.
 Kenko and his Killer Girl assistants.
 Meanwhile, Usagi and her friends decide to dress in their own homemade sailor fuku (Usagi as Sailor Rabbit, Naru as Sailor N, and their other friends, Kanami and Momoko as sailors K and M) in order to scare the thieves away from the jewellery store owned by Naru Osaka's mother, only for Usagi to get kidnapped by Kenko.
 The actors who portray the Four Kings of Heaven are featured as the inexperienced police officer's group self-dubbed the "Police Four Kings of Heaven" for comic relief.
 They consist of Captain Kuroi (Kunzite), Officer Akai (Nephrite), Officer Shiroi (Zoisite), and female Officer Hanako (Jadeite).
 The story ends with Luna burning through the atmosphere to come to Earth and give Usagi her powers.